ririfka08/technical-test-rifka/README.md

-# TMDb Mark as Favorite - Gherkin Test Cases Scenarios
+# TMDb Mark as Favorite Manual Testing
 ## Feature: Mark Movie as Favorite
 User Story: As a logged-in user of TMDb, I want to mark movies as my favorites.
 So   that I can easily access and manage my list of favorite movies